gilligan-ees-4760/EES_4760_5760_website/content/projects.md

 ## Team Projects

-Presentations and write-ups due Feb.
-27.
+Presentations and write-ups due Thursday, Oct.
+10. Post your write-up to the course Box folder by the end of the day (i.e., before midnight).

 [Project assignment](/assignment/TeamProjectAssignment.pdf)